 Here it’s all about rich, dark volcanic sand.
-Head to the southern end of the island for the best beaches.
+The best beaches are located on the southern end of the island.
 Red Beach and White Beach are much less touristy than the black beaches of Perivolos, Perissa, and Agios Georgios — however these options are easily accessible and offer plenty of restaurants.
 Monoliths Beach is the only soft sand beach on the island.

-There are many sailing tours of the caldera, including plenty of options for taking in the famous sunset.
-Sunset cruises are hugely popular as they provide an escape from the thousands of people who invade the western side of Oia waiting for the sun to slip below the horizon.
+There are many sailing tours of the caldera on offer, including plenty of options for taking in the island’s breathtaking sunsets.
+Sunset cruises are hugely popular, as they provide an escape from the thousands of people who invade the western side of Oia waiting for the sun to slip below the horizon.

-For walkers, the villages of Firostefani and Imerovigli are worth visiting for their inspiring views.
-The villages are easily accessible by foot along a path which takes you out of Fira towards Oia.
-The 10-kilometre trail along the top of the caldera from Fira to Oia takes about four hours to walk, though it’s advisable to go either early or late in the day to avoid the heat.
-Other good walks include the donkey trail at Fira and the 200 stairs to Ammoudi Bay below Oia.
+For walkers, the villages of Firostefani and Imerovigli are worth visiting for their sublime views.
+The villages are easily accessible by foot along a path that follows the top of the caldera from Fira to Oia.
+The entire 10-kilometre trail takes about four hours to walk.
+It’s advisable to go early or late in the day to avoid the heat.
+Other good walks include the donkey trail from Fira down to the water, and the 200 stairs from Oia to Ammoudi Bay.

 Do you have any tips to add to our Santorini travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock